ramagepe/hackernews_scrapper/README.md

 # HackerNews Posts Scrapper
 Scraps data from HakerNews (https://news.ycombinator.com/) and opens in browser the posts with 100 points or higher in two ways:

-1. page by page
+1. Page by page
-2. selecting the number of posts and pages to scrap
+2. Selecting the number of posts and pages to scrap

 ## Before running
 [Install Poetry](https://python-poetry.org/docs/#installation) in your system of not already installed and then run: